 - the words "you" and "your" refer to you and to other persons who apply for units in the funds that make up the Premium Investment Funds or who are allotted units in the funds.
-Where investing through the Westpac Wrap Service or another custodial service any units will be held by the relevant custodian; - the words "we", "us", and "our" refer to BT Funds Management (NZ) Limited (BTNZ), which is the manager (Manager) of the Premium Investment Funds; and - the words "current" or "currently", in relation to legislation, policy, activity or practice, mean as at the date of this document.
+Where investing through a custodial portfolio management service (Custodial Service), units will be held by the relevant custodian; - the words "we", "us", and "our" refer to BT Funds Management (NZ) Limited (BTNZ), which is the manager (Manager) of the Premium Investment Funds; and - the words "current" or "currently", in relation to legislation, policy, activity or practice, mean as at the date of this document.
 Any legislation, policy, activity or practice may be reviewed or changed without us notifying you.